SrushtiKhanje/SrushtiKhanje/README.md

 # Hey there! 👋 I'm Srushti
-✨ Full-Stack Developer | Tech Explorer | Cloud Enthusiast ✨
+✨ Python Developer | Data & AI Enthusiast | Cloud Explorer ✨

 ---

 ## 🚀 About Me
-- 🌱 Currently diving deeper into **React / Angular + Node.js** and exploring **cloud architectures** with **AWS**.
+- 🐍 Transitioning into a Python-first developer focused on Data, AI, and Cloud systems.
-- 💻 Passionate about building **scalable, impactful web apps** that solve real-world problems.
+- 📊 Strong foundation in data analysis, statistics, and SQL-based problem solving.
-- 🔭 Working on side projects that blend **AI + Web Development**.
+- 🤖 Currently learning and building with Machine Learning & LLMs.
-- 🎨 Love experimenting with UI/UX to make apps **clean, simple & delightful**.
+- ☁️ Exploring cloud-native architectures (AWS) for scalable data workflows.
-- 🎯 Goal: To contribute to **open source** and collaborate with devs worldwide.
+- 🔍 Hands-on experience with EDA, web scraping, and data pipelines.
-- 😄 Fun fact: I once broke my own app just by fixing a bug — and learned more that day than in a week of tutorials!
+- 🎯 Goal: Build intelligent systems that turn raw data into actionable insights.

 ---